thiagotioliveira/sync-money/README.md

 This is a financial control system, designed to manage bank accounts, categories, financial transactions, payables, and receivables.

+This project is a Proof of Concept (PoC) for studying Domain-Driven Design (DDD) using Clean Architecture principles.

 ## Features

 - Java 21+